Growth rates of Coxeter groups and Perron numbers: Introduction

 Such a group can be conveniently described by its Coxeter diagram $\mathcal{D}$, which is a labelled graph, where each vertex $i$ corresponds to a generator $s_i$ of $G$, with $i$ and $j$ connected by an edge whenever $m_{ij} \geq 3$.
 Moreover, if $m_{ij} \geq 4$ then the edge joining $i$ and $j$ has label $m_{ij}$, while for $m_{ij} = 3$ it remains unlabelled.

-If a connected diagram for $G$ contains more than $2$ vertices and has a spanning tree with edges labelled only $\infty$, we call $G$ \textit{$\infty$-spanned}, since deleting all the edges having labels $\geq 3$ will indeed produce a graph product of order two groups (or, equivalently, a right-angled Coxeter group).
-Here, however, such edges may be quite numerous, and the Coxeter group $G$ may thus be far from a right-angled one (except for the intentionally excluded and trivial case of a two-vertex diagram, when $G \cong \mathbb{Z}_2*\mathbb{Z}_2$, the infinite dihedral group).
+We say that $G$ is \textit{$\infty$--spanned}, if the Coxeter diagram for $G$ has a spanning tree with edges labelled only $\infty$ and contains more than $2$ vertices.
+The corresponding Coxeter diagram will be also called $\infty$--spanned.
+In particular, neither the finite group $C_2$ with two elements, nor the infinite dihedral group $D_\infty$ are considered $\infty$--spanned.
+Any other infinite right-angled Coxeter group that cannot be decomposed as a direct product is an $\infty$--spanned group.

-Given a Coxeter group of rank $n$ with generating set $S = \{ s_1, s_2, \dots, s_n \}$ of involutions (called a standard generating set, which is not necessarily unique), let us consider its Cayley graph $\mathrm{Cay}(G, S)$ with the identity element $e$ as origin and the word metric $d(g,h) = $ ``the least length of a word in the alphabet $S$ necessary to write down $gh^{-1}$''.
-Let the word length of an element $g \in G$ be $d(e, g)$.
+Given a Coxeter group of rank $n$ with generating set $S = \{ s_1, s_2, \dots, s_n \}$ of involutions, called its \textit{standard generating set}, let us consider its Cayley graph $\mathrm{Cay}(G, S)$ with the identity element $e$ as origin and the word metric $d(g,h) = $ ``the least length of a word in the alphabet $S$ necessary to write down $gh^{-1}$''.
+Let the \textit{word length} of an element $g \in G$ be $d(e, g)$.
 Then, let $w_k$ denote the number of elements in $G$ of word length $k \geq 0$ (assuming that $w_0 = 1$, so that the only element of zero word length is $e$).
-Also, let $g_k$ denote the number of geodesic paths in $\mathrm{Cay}(G, S)$ of length $k \geq 0$ issuing from $e$ (with the only zero length geodesic being the point $e$ itself, and thus $g_0 = 1$).
+Also, let $g_k$ denote the number of geodesic paths in the graph $\mathrm{Cay}(G, S)$ of length $k \geq 0$ issuing from $e$ (with a unique geodesic of length $0$ being the point $e$ itself, and thus $g_0 = 1$).

-The word growth series of $G$ with respect to its standard generating set $S$ is
+The \textit{word growth series} of $G$ with respect to its standard generating set $S$ is

-while the geodesic growth series of $G$ with respect to $S$ is
+while the \textit{geodesic growth series} of $G$ with respect to $S$ is

-Since we shall always use a standard generating $S$ set for $G$ in the sequel, and mostly refer to a given Coxeter diagram defining $G$, rather than $G$ itself, we simply write $\omega_{G}(z)$ and $\gamma_{G}(z)$ for its word and geodesic generating series.
-As well, by saying that $G$ is $\infty$-spanned we shall refer to an appropriate diagram for $G$.
+Since we shall always use a fixed standard generating $S$ set for $G$ in the sequel, and mostly refer to the Coxeter diagram defining $G$, rather than $G$ itself, we simply write $\omega_{G}(z)$ and $\gamma_{G}(z)$ for its word and geodesic generating series.
+As well, by saying that $G$ is $\infty$--spanned we shall refer to its Coxeter diagram.